TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Animation architecture
 	- Animation asset
-		- In editor, name is immutable - always the name of the first frame
-		- We will have several distinct types of animation
+		- Several distinct types of animations
+			- A pool for each
+			- Then we will never std::visit contextually, because we will always contextually know what kind of animation we are after
+			- Unified editor window for all animations of all types
+				- Mass selection just like anything else
+			- Might be a little pain in the ass to setup
+			- Types
 				- Movement animation
 					- Will only have base speed ms
 				- Legs animation
-				- Will specify leg offsets per frame
+					- Each frame specifies leg offset per frame
+					- Then the sentience invariant specifies particle effect to play on step
+				- We shall begin with movement animation and then repeat the code for the rest of types?
+		- In editor, name is immutable - always the name of the first frame
 			- What if we want to mass-set across animations (only of the same types)
 		- An animation frame will only have image id guaranteed to exist
 		- Metadata